 Self-harm is the act of intentionally harming oneself and is often a way in which individuals cope with painful and difficult emotions.
 Adults who self-injure may feel completely overwhelmed and do not know any other way to deal with stress.
 While self-harm does not mean that an individual is trying to cause him or herself serious harm, it does, however, carry serious risks.
 Each person has a different reason for engaging in self-harm, but many report that it offers an immediate sense of release from emotional pain and induces feelings of control over turmoil.
 However, these effects are temporary and the psychological distress does come back, often in combination with additional feelings of shame and guilt.

-At Greenleaf Behavioral Health Hospital, we can help get to the root cause of your self-harming behaviors and help you process any painful emotions that are causing distress in your life.
+As the best self-harm treatment center in Valdosta for those struggling with self-injury, we can help get to the root cause of your self-harming behaviors and help you process any painful emotions that are causing distress in your life.
 We have years of experience working with adults during difficult times, and we are ready to help you start your path toward recovery.
 You do not have to continue to suffer alone and in silence.
-The compassionate staff at Greenleaf can help you achieve the life that you have always wanted.
+The compassionate staff at at our hospital can help you achieve the life that you have always wanted.

 Since self-harm is a behavior most often done in secret, it can be difficult to determine if your loved one is intentionally harming him or herself.
 Some signs that your loved one may be self-harming can include the following: